 Here’s what makes this post work so well:

 Google has provided a few more examples of well-crafted Google My Business Posts.
-For more inspiration, I urge you to take a look at their help center to see what other good Posts look like.
+For more inspiration, I recommend you to take a look at their help centre to see what other good Posts look like.

 Here are five tips to help you write engaging posts on Google: